You can create a manual bin set to adjust the bin set created by Coffalyser.Net. This can be done as follows:

 In case you are unable to view the video on YouTube you can also download it here.

 Specific electrophoresis conditions may sometimes result in fragment lengths that deviate too much from the expected lengths.
 These signals will not always be properly identified by the automatic binning procedure in Coffalyser.Net.
 As a result, peaks may be misidentified or missed completely, which can result in warnings for missing probes.

-Experiments where none of the samples have a signal for a particular probe are also prone to binning issues.
-We supply all probemixes with mutation-specific probes with a binning DNA that can aid in determination of bin boundaries.
+Experiments where none of the samples have a signal for a particular probe are relatively prone to binning issues.
+We supply all probemixes with mutation-specific probes with a Binning DNA that can aid in determination of bin boundaries.